 While a basic homeowner’s insurance policy will cover a proletariat uprising or volcanic eruption, it doesn’t cover flooding or water damage.
-There are 8 types of insurance policies for homeowners and renters.
-The policies are peril specific, so each potential danger will be listed in the policy.
+There are eight types of insurance policies for homeowners and renters.
+The policies are peril-specific, so each potential danger will be listed in the policy.
 Homebuyers need to be aware that common natural disasters like flooding and sinkholes are covered separately in specialized policies.

 Another important takeaway for home buyers is to understand that even if the property they are interested in is not currently designated in a flood zone, it may still be in a high-risk area.
 The National Flood Insurance Program’s data that designates which areas as floods zones can be years or even decades out of date.

 This doesn’t mean that every home should have flood insurance, but you may want to consider other factors and resources during your purchasing decision.
 You can always upgrade your policy after closing, but you can’t after a disaster hits, so be sure to understand the local threats to your potential property.